Geneviève Thiroux d'Arconville: Early life

-Marriage - Early Adult Life
+Marriage and early adult life

 At fourteen years old, Thiroux d'Arconville requested to be married to Louis Lazare Thiroux d'Arconville, a tax farmer who later became a president in the Parliament of Paris, a regional justice court.
 She is an anomaly in that most women during this time period didn't request to be married.
 The two were married on 28 February 1735.
 Together the couple had three sons.
 As a married woman, Thiroux d'Arconville enjoyed theater and opera, similar to many wealthy women.
 She reportedly saw Voltaire’s Mérope fifteen times in a row.
 However, when she was 22, Thiroux d'Arconville suffered from a case of smallpox that left her badly scarred.
 After this experience she withdrew from society and spent her time studying and focusing on religion.

 Thiroux d'Arconville studied English and Italian at her home and attended science classes at Jardin des Plantes, the Kings’s Garden in Paris and a center of medical education that was founded in 1626 by King Louis XIII.
 She also often gathered well-known scientists in her home.
 The Garden offered courses on physics, anatomy, botany and chemistry to both men and women.
 It is thought that Thiroux d'Arconville took both anatomy and chemistry classes.
 Similar to many aristocratic women of the time, Thiroux d'Arconville also collected rare plants and stones.
 While she enjoyed these activities, she wanted to learn more so she set up a laboratory in her home and stocked it with chemistry equipment.
 She also ordered books from Bibliothèque nationale de France, the national library of France.
 Initially Thiroux d'Arconville worked as a botanist, she sent specimens to Jardin des Plantes.
 Eventually she turned to chemistry and started working under the guidance of Pierre Macquer, a professor of chemistry and pharmacology at the Garden.

 Women had long been a part of the literary community in France; critics thought this indicative of the advanced French society.
 Scholars viewed the idea of the "woman writer" as a sign of modernity and women in society were aware of the large body of work written by female scholars; in this sense, Thiroux d'Arconville was not an anomaly.
 However, because of her disfiguration, she chose to withdraw from the social space of the French salons, and establish herself in the research laboratory instead.